yc9701/pansori/README.md

 - Slice: Slices the audio file based on the timing information within the subtitle file and assigns the appropriate subtitle to the audio slice
 - Validate: Compares the subtitle information to a transcription obtained through using the Google Cloud Speech-to-Text API

 This program automatically creates audio segments with aligned text labels by utilizing the timing information stored in the subtitle data to build the corpus faster.
+It also automatically verifies the audio segments for accuracy using the Google Cloud Speech API.

 The program is currently being used for a project to create a Korean language corpus and can be used for other languages.
+In order to create a more comprehensive dataset in the future, I plan to reach out to owners of such content, such as public broadcasting companies in Korea, to include more content with their permission.